n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.microsoftexcel.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Microsoft Excel 365
+title: Microsoft Excel 365 node documentation
 description: Documentation for the Microsoft Excel node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 priority: high
 ---

-# Microsoft Excel 365
+# Microsoft Excel 365 node

 Use the Microsoft Excel node to automate work in Microsoft Excel, and integrate Microsoft Excel with other applications. n8n has built-in support for a wide range of Microsoft Excel features, including adding and retrieving lists of table data, and workbooks, as well as getting worksheets.